BabylonJS/Documentation/content/features/featuresDeepDive/mesh/gaussianSplatting.md

 ## Loading a Gaussian Splatting

-Instanciate a new `GaussianSplattingMesh` object.
+Instantiate a new `GaussianSplattingMesh` object.
 It inherits from Mesh class.
 Set its name and the scene it belongs to.
 Second parameter is an optional url to load a file without the need to call `loadFileAsync`.

 ```javascript